comwrap/adobe-commerce-feed-generator-app-builder/README.md

 Delete Feed - deleting current feed from the database and from all schedules

-Regenerate Feed - will fire event “generate.feed“ for particular feed ID.
-And this event will triggen and action that will create new feed.
+Regenerate Feed - will trigger the event “generate.feed” for a particular feed ID.
+This event will initiate an action that creates a new feed.

 ### app.config.yaml